brendan-ch/personal-website/content/doc/privacy.md

 This policy applies to the website bchen.dev, which is referred to as the “website” or the “Service” in this notice.

-# **What information do I collect?**
+# What information do I collect?

 **Personal information you disclose to me**

 _**In Short:** I collect personal information that you provide to me._

-I collect personal information that you voluntarily provide to me on the website, or otherwise when you contact me.
+I collect personal information that you voluntarily provide to me on the website, or when you use other means to contact me.

 **Information automatically collected**